ZerothAngel/zPermissions/README.md

 ### Group Commands ###

+*   `/permissions group <group> create` &mdash; Create a group.
+Note that for most commands that manipulate a group, the group must already exist!
 *   `/permissions group <group> get <permission>` &mdash; View a permission associated with a group.
 *   `/permissions group <group> set <permission> [value]` &mdash; Set a